swimmer008/Ag-Productivity-US-EU/README.md

 # Ag-Productivity-US-EU

-This code replicates the figures and tables presented in the article “Components of Agricultural Productivity Change: Replication of US Evidence and Extension to the EU”, published in Applied Economics Perspectives and Policy.
+This code replicates the figures and tables presented in the article “Components of Agricultural Productivity Change: Replication of US Evidence and Extension to the EU”, published in Applied Economics Perspectives and Policy: https://doi.org/10.1002/aepp.13377

 The files are as follows: